Ready, Set, Chill! Protect Your Plants This Winter

 Jack Frost is kind of a jerk.
 If you’re not careful, he can kill off your favorite florals and precious plants.
 When you start to feel a chill in the air, take it as a sign to give your outdoor leafy pals some extra TLC.

 If you’re not familiar with the term, overwintering is the word for the process of protecting your plants as they try to survive their dormant and most difficult months.

 When it comes to winter plants in California, find out which of your plants are hardy and which are tender.
 (The tender ones are the ones you need to worry about!)
 Knowing the difference will help you understand how far you should go to protect them from the cold.

 Covering Your Plants

 Tender plants will need the most protection from the elements.
 Examples of tender plants include citrus, avocado, fuchsias, and some succulents.
 There are many different ways to protect these plants from the cold, but what you use will depend on size, location, and other factors.
-Sheets, burlap, blankets, shade cloth, and newspaper are good protectors against a mild frost.
+Sheets, burlap, blankets, shade cloth, and newspaper are good protectors against a mild frost when tented (but some can get too heavy when wet).
 For large plants, use a cardboard box with a vent cut into it, and for seedlings, try a plastic milk jug.
 Cut out the bottom and place over the seedlings, then take off the cap for a bit of airflow.